-BRUCE VENTO - The preferred route has yet to be

-completed and is a priority for the next few years.
-Once the route is established, design and engineering of plans will be created in order to be poised for potential funding.

-HIGHWAY 96 - This trail is due for redevelopment in some sections.
-Missing sections were recently completed over Interstates 35E and 35W making the entire stretch complete.

-LAKE LINKS - This section will be added onto in the future as part of a larger project to complete a trail around White Bear Lake.
-The Lake Links section will also be a connection to a regional trail heading east to Stillwater.

-LEXINGTON - The master plan will be developed over the next 10 years.
+- ▶ BRUCE VENTO The preferred route has yet to be completed and is a priority for the next few years.
+Once the route is established, design and engineering of plans will be created in order to be poised for potential funding. - ► HIGHWAY 96 This trail is due for redevelopment in some sections.
+Missing sections were recently completed over Interstates 35E and 35W making the entire stretch complete. - LAKE LINKS This section will be added onto in the future as part of a larger project to complete a trail around White Bear Lake.
+The Lake Links section will also be a connection to a regional trail heading east to Stillwater. - LEXINGTON The master plan will be developed over the next 10 years.
 Much of this trail is established by city and county trails.
-The trail will connect to Saint Paul with a goal to reach the Mississippi River.

-▶ RICE CREEK NORTH - A missing link from County Road H to Long Lake Regional Park was completed in 2016.
+The trail will connect to Saint Paul with a goal to reach the Mississippi River. - Road H to Long Lake Regional Park was completed in 2016.
 New sections are being created around the development of Rice Creek Commons.
 Once completed, the trail will take users from Lino Lakes to the Mississippi River in Fridley.
-A coinciding water trail follows the route in Rice Creek and is popular with canoeists and kayakers.

-RICE CREEK WEST - This is the portion of the Rice Creek Trail heading west from Long Lake Regional Park to Fridley.
+A coinciding water trail follows the route through Rice Creek and is popular with canoeists and kayakers. - ▶ RICE CREEK WEST This is the portion of the Rice Creek Trail heading west from Long Lake Regional Park to Fridley.
 The water trail in Rice Creek in this stretch has been deemed to be too difficult and dangerous for both maintenance and use.
-While not promoting use, this section will be available for use by those who dare venture there.

-TROUT BROOK - The preferred route is currently being planned for with several difficult segments to solve.
+While not promoting use, this section will be available for use by those who dare venture there. - TROUT BROOK The preferred route is currently being planned for with several difficult segments to solve.
 These segments tend to be developed areas where acquisition and easements may need to be negotiated.
 There are also segments that pass through residential areas that see a trail in their front yard as undesirable.